Santali language: Numerals

 The numerals are used with numeral classifiers.
 Distributive numerals are formed by reduplicating the first consonant and vowel, e.g. babar 'two each'.

 Numbers basically follow a base-10 pattern.
-Numbers from 11 to 19 are formed by addition, gel ('10') followed by the single-digit number (1 through 9).
-Multiples of ten are formed by multiplication: the single-digit number (2 through 9) is followed by gel ('10').
+Numbers from 11 to 19 are formed by addition, gɛl ('10') followed by the single-digit number (1 through 9).
+Multiples of ten are formed by multiplication: the single-digit number (2 through 9) is followed by gɛl ('10').
 Some numbers are part of a base-20 number system.
-20 can be bar gel or isi.
+20 can be bar gɛl or isi.

+Adpositions

+Santali has a quite large number of postpositional words that can be added to either the bare nominals or to the number suffixes and the definitive marker.
+Some of them require the genitive case.
+There are complex forms that use combinations of a postposition and a case suffix.